-Located on Nyingma, one of the Seventeen Yonder Islands that lies within the boundaries of the Corsic Ocean, the monastery was founded by the pupil of one of the five sages, who desired to atone for the horrible end of Jamphel Yeshe, now fallen to depravity, now beyond his or anyone's help or forgiveness.
+In olden days, during the first age, when men began to settle in the four corners of the Great Land, and the Seventeen Yonder Islands, there were five sages who held supreme wisdom and enlightenment.
+They came from the ur-folk, who had inherited great cultures from the civilization that was before the first age when the world was still split into nine realms.Located on Nyingma, one of the Seventeen Yonder Islands that lies within the boundaries of the Corsic Ocean, the monastery was founded by the pupil of one of the five sages, who desired to atone for the horrible end of Jamphel Yeshe, now fallen to depravity, now beyond his or anyone's help or forgiveness.
 Holding the teachings of his masters high, he saw all elements as pathways to enlightenment and keys to the inner sanctum of the soul, and to this date, all five kinds of elemental magic are taught here.
 The students attune themselves to one element after the other, term by term, until they are so opened up to their wavelengths in their final term that they can attune to a different element in little more than a full day.
 For this, even the Magus Academies of the Middle Lands take reluctant note of this hall of learning.
 Nevertheless, they feel that the practise of spiritual texts as a main focus of study is, while necessary to some extent, something to be done during private studies, not as a core aspect of the curriculum, so there is some contention towards the monastery.

 Ka Hale AkamaiThe learning hall of Ka Hale Akamai is located on the small island of Ainan on the Ocean Belt in a relatively warm and mild region.
 This means they have little need for fire and earth magic, and they teach only water, wind, and lightning magic in order to bring the students closer to the soul of the sea, the wind, and the sky, teaching that knowing their souls is to know peace.
 As an institute of learning, they are fairly laid back, mostly focusing on living simple lives and having less complex arcane secrets than the other recognized Magus Academies.
 However, by conveying strong instinctive knowledge of the nature of existence, students of Ka Hale Akamai are often closer to the great clockwork than the more scholastically inclined Magus Academies of the Middle Lands.